-Douglas P. Heller has over 30 years of transactional real estate experience in the areas of cooperatives and condominiums, development, lending and restructuring.
+Douglas P. Heller has over 40 years of transactional real estate experience in the areas of cooperatives and condominiums, development, lending and restructuring.
 He represents developers, sponsors, tenant associations, cooperative and condominium boards and institutional and private lenders.
 He has written many offering plans and has substantial experience supervising others in drafting these documents.
 In addition, he has significant litigation experience representing developers, condominiums and cooperatives.

 Douglas has also written numerous articles for condominium and cooperative trade publications, and frequently appears in the Sunday New York Times